mobillium/iOS-Guidelines/README.md

 <a name="custom-views"></a>

-# :file_folder: Custom Views and Cells
+# Custom Views and Cells

 > Create a subfolder with their parent class name folder inside CustomView like UIView, UIButton, etc. And create your custom view class inside the subfolder